Skip to main content

 The src folder

-The src folder holds all of our application’s typescript code including react components, their corresponding style sheets…
+The src folder holds all of our application’s Typescript code including React components, their corresponding stylesheets and other logic.

 main.tsx - The React Entry Point